trackmania-rl/tmrl/readme/tuto_library.md

 `tmrl` provides a useful tool for debugging your pipeline: "CRC debugging".

 "CRC" stands for "Cyclic Redundancy Control".
 This is a way of checking that data has not been corrupted in the pipeline.
-In fact there is no proper CRC in `tmrl` at the moment, but a tool that does essentially the same thing.
+In fact, there is no proper CRC in `tmrl` at the moment, but a tool that does essentially the same thing.
 The "CRC debugging" tool should **only** be used for debugging as it will completely destroy the benefit of having a compression pipeline at all when turned on.
 Here is what it does:

 In `crc_debug` mode, the `RolloutWorker` will store the full transition in the `info` dictionary of each sample.

 In `crc_debug` mode, your `MemoryDataloading` will convert each sampled transition into a python string, and compare this string with the one obtained from the transition in the `info` dictionary.
-If something does not match, the program will stop and you will be shown what mismatched.
+If something does not match, the program will stop and you will be shown what is mismatched.
 Otherwise, you will get a "CRC check passed" message printed in the terminal for each sample correctly rebuilt.

-We recommend using the `crc_debug` mode as a sanity check whenever you implement a compression / decompression pipeline.
+We recommend using the `crc_debug` mode as a sanity check whenever you implement a compression/decompression pipeline.
 To activate this mode, set the `crc_debug` arguments to `True` for both your `RolloutWorker` and `MemoryDataloading` instances.